 Anthony Jeter received his ticket earlier that night, a reward for his patience.

-Jeter said, although it was his first time shopping on Black Friday, he would do it again.
+Jeter said that although it was his first time shopping on Black Friday, he would do it again.
 For customers like David Ridner, though, the night was a bust.

-Ridner waited for four hours, bur he didn’t get to the mall soon enough for the deals.
+Ridner waited for four hours, but he didn’t get to the mall soon enough for the deals.

 “If you wait too long, it’s not worth it,” he said.
 “I’m not sure I want to do this again.”

-Arriving early is important, said David Monahan, store manager of Kmart on Leavitt Road in Lorain who spent his birthday on Friday at the store.
+Arriving early is important, said David Monahan, store manager at the Kmart on Leavitt Road in Lorain, who spent his birthday on Friday at the store.

 Monahan said the busiest times were around 8 p.m.
 Thursday, with televisions, DVD players and computers selling out.
 Many customers arrived early Thursday to wait for Friday sales.